 Soil compaction can result in many site impacts, as discussed above.
-Specifically, as an impermeable surface is imposed on the landscape, water is concentrated and forced to flow over land, picking up sediment as it flows.
+Specifically, as an impermeable surface is imposed on the landscape, water is concentrated and forced to flow over land, picking up sediment as it flows (Sidle, Sasaki, Otsuki, Noguchi, & Abdul Rahim, 2004).
 Compaction accompanied by reductions in surface litter and vegetation cover can result in large amounts of surface erosion as natural barriers to erosive forces are removed from the system.
 These changes in the hydrology of a site can carry excess sediment to waterways, having subsequent negative effects on aquatic habitat.

-Studies by Rice, Rothacher, and Megahan (1972) and McCashion and Rice (1983) indicate that the most significant contributor to surface erosion in most logging systems is road construction, where adequate soil compaction is required.
+Studies by Rice, Rothacher, and Megahan (1972), Sidle et al. (2004), and McCashion and Rice (1983) indicate that the most significant contributor to surface erosion in most logging systems is road construction, where adequate soil compaction is required.
 McCashion and Rice estimate in their 1983 study that approximately 40% of sediment from surface erosion originates from road systems.
 In fact, Rice, Rothacher, and Megahan (1972) assert that the action of logging itself contributes very little to these erosive processes.
 Instead, focus for preventative measures should be shifted to roads and yarding methods.